-So what would young kids make of a 35-year-old record player and its funny little black discs?
+So what would young kids make of a record player more than 35-years-old and its funny little black discs?

 You can see for yourself in this, the latest in a series of videos in which we test popular gadgets from 80s Britain on a group of 5 to 12-year-olds.

 We used a Fidelity HF42 portable record player, which is built into a striking red case (now considered kitsch) with an integrated speaker – mono, of course!

 Originally launched in the early to mid-1970s, this hugely popular, British-made model was still widely available a decade later.

 Records show it would have set you back £13.95 from Argos in 1976, rising to £21.99 in 1983.
 (See, mum, I told you it was worth keeping all those catalogues!)